aitoroses/floxide/docs/examples/batch-processing.md

 ## Conclusion

-This example demonstrates how to use batch processing in the Flowrs framework to efficiently process collections of items in parallel.
+This example demonstrates how to use batch processing in the Floxide framework to efficiently process collections of items in parallel.
 By leveraging the `BatchContext`, `BatchNode`, and `BatchFlow` abstractions, you can create powerful and flexible batch processing workflows.

 For more information on batch processing, refer to the [Batch Processing Implementation](../architecture/batch-processing-implementation.md) documentation.